☽ ☼ ☽ ☼ ☽

 … romantic, but not precious.
 I instinctively search for beauty, but desire meaning & functionality.

-… earnestly focused & easily recognizes when to laugh at myself.
+… earnest & focused, yet easily recognizes when to laugh at myself.

-… mischievous & always in the mood for a good party.
+… mischievous & always in the mood for a good party (my favorite kinds are house parties and motel parties).

 … someone who wants to link up with like-minded individuals who crave to make their wedding-day experience their own.